stanleyfok/nextjs-template/README.md

 #### SCSS

-For css, [sass-lint](https://www.npmjs.com/package/sass-lint) is used.
+For scss, [sass-lint](https://www.npmjs.com/package/sass-lint) is used.
 ```sh
 #To check scss syntax
 npm run sasslint